burningion/pydantic-video-editing-agent/README.md

 # Pydantic Video Editing Agent

-You'll need a Video Jungle API key and an Anthropic key.
+You'll need a [Video Jungle API key](https://app.video-jungle.com/profile/settings) and an Anthropic key.
 Once you've got both:

 ```
 uv run hello.py
 ```

-This will call the MCP server to search your video files for skateboarding, and generate a text summary.
+This will call the MCP server to search your video files for skateboarding, and generate a text summary of each video.

+# Example output

 Here's an example output from my collection: